All About The Penis, Men & Male Sexuality

 There are many ideas around about how to cure premature ejaculation, and it's worth just mentioning a few of them.
 (I know them all, because I tried them all....)

-First of all, wearing two condoms doesn't work.
-If they're modern, thin condoms your penis doesn't feel much different to being naked in her vagina.
+First of all, wearing a condom (or even two!) doesn't work.
+If they're modern thin condoms your penis doesn't feel much different to being naked in her vagina.
 And since premature ejaculation starts in your head, not in your penis, it's your head you need to focus on to cure it, not your penis.

 If you remember how the cure starts - that is, being aware of how sexually aroused you are as you make love - you can probably see that thinking about anything that distracts you from sex is not going to help your awareness; indeed, your ejaculation will be on you before you know it!

 Third, getting down to sex quickly, before you've had a chance to get too aroused, may help you to last a bit longer when you're inside your partner, but it introduces a real problem into sex for your partner: she wants and needs loads of foreplay before she gets aroused and lubricated.